preethzcodez/namaste-react/01-Assignment-Inception/README.md

 ```
 In this example, the script is loaded using CORS, but the server does not need to include the appropriate CORS headers in the response.

-### 06. What is diference between React and ReactDOM?
+### 06. What is difference between React and ReactDOM?
-React is a JavaScript library for building user interfaces, while ReactDOM is a JavaScript library that provides DOM (Document Object Model) specific methods for rendering React components.
+**React** is a JavaScript library for building user interfaces, while ReactDOM is a JavaScript library that provides DOM (Document Object Model) specific methods for rendering React components.

-React is designed to be used for building reusable UI components that can be easily shared and reused across different applications.
+**React** is designed to be used for building reusable UI components that can be easily shared and reused across different applications.
 It provides a declarative approach to building user interfaces, which means that you can describe the UI you want to see, and React will automatically update the UI to reflect your desired state.

-ReactDOM is a separate library that provides specific methods for rendering React components to the DOM.
+**ReactDOM** is a separate library that provides specific methods for rendering React components to the DOM.
 It provides a simple way to take a React component and render it to a DOM element in the browser.

-Here is an example of how React and ReactDOM can be used together to render a simple component:
+Here is an example of how **React** and **ReactDOM** can be used together to render a simple component:

 ```
 import React from 'react';